 **If you have a condition that severely weakens your immune system you might need to stay home for longer than 10 days.
 Talk to your healthcare provider for more information.

-If you have a positive diagnostic (viral) test result for COVID-19 you must notify your close contacts that they could be infected and need to quarantine for 14 days after their last contact with you.
+If you have a positive diagnostic (viral) test result for COVID-19 you must notify your close contacts that they could be infected and need to quarantine.
 Give them the home quarantine instructions.
 They are available in multiple languages at ph.lacounty.gov/covidquarantine.
 Your close contacts must quarantine even if they feel well.

 A “close contact” is any of the following people who were exposed to you while you were infectious*: